-What Additional Health Problems Can Be Caused By Gum Disease?
+What Additional Health Problems Can Be Caused by Gum Disease?

 Like many diseases, gum disease can affect more than just your gums and teeth.
 For whole body health, you want to take preventative action, and special care of your gums.

-Health Issues That May Stem from Gum Disease
+Health Issues That May Stem From Gum Disease

 Our teeth and gums say a lot about our health.
 When they aren't in good shape, you may acquire unhealthy symptoms in other areas of your body, and not even realize your unhealthy gums could possibly be contributing to it.
 Along with gum disease, comes bacteria in your mouth.
 When you breathe in, guess where that bacteria are headed?
 You guessed it, into your lungs.
 Bacteria in your lungs could lead to chronic obstructive pulmonary disease, often referred to as, COPD.
 As a diabetic, you may be more prone to gum disease.
 At the same time, you want to be sure to do all you can to prevent it, since gum disease may make it more difficult to regulate your blood sugar.